Azure-Samples/iot-hub-c-raspberrypi-docker/README.md

 This section depends on VS Code and its extension `C/C++`.

 1. The `C/C++` extension needs a pipe program to communicate with a remote shell for remote debugging.
-Here we choose ssh.
-To avoid password input, we generate ssh key and upload it to Pi.
+Here we choose SSH.
+To avoid password input, we generate SSH key and upload it to Pi.

-   * Run `ssh-keygen` command in Terminal to generate ssh key.
+   * Run `ssh-keygen` command in Terminal to generate SSH key.

    ![ssh-keygen.png](images/ssh-keygen.png)

-   * Run `brew install ssh-copy-id` to get the ssh key upload tool.
+   * Run `brew install ssh-copy-id` to get the SSH key upload tool.

    ![ssh-copy-id.png](images/ssh-copy-id.png)

-   * Run `ssh-copy-id pi@<device IP address>` to upload the ssh key to device.
+   * Run `ssh-copy-id pi@<device IP address>` to upload the SSH key to device.

    ![run-ssh-copy-id.png](images/run-ssh-copy-id.png)